Niflnir/k8s-cloud-fyp/README.md

 If this works it means that the Thanos Querier is successfully retrieving metrics from the Thanos Receiver!

 *Note: Thanos Receiver by default uploads to the MinIO bucket every 2 hours.
-To test whether the Thanos Querier is successfully retrieving metrics from the Thanos Store Gateway, just observe whether your are able to query for metrics older than 2 hours.
+To test whether the Thanos Querier is successfully retrieving metrics from the Thanos Store Gateway, just observe whether your are able to query for metrics older than 2 hours